theforeman/forklift/openshift/README.md

 This is a list of TODOs that were obvious to this point for what needs to be solved.
 By no means is this the full and final list.

- * use persistent volume for Pulp workers and Pulp server instance for sharing content
  * add pulp_streamer and squid services
  * solve Pulp journald logging (and remove use of Stream handler hack on my fork)
- * use separate database for Candlepin
+ * use separate database for Candlepin?
  * move away from basic auth for Pulp to cert auth
  * run foreman-tasks in its own container
  * add qpid connection to Candlepin
  * add qpid connection to Katello
- * use persistent Postgras
  * add goferd service for clients
- * add foreman-proxy deployment
  * add qdrouterd for client connections
  * add Katello client certificate RPM for subscription-manager registration
  * run public facing routes on SSL
  * connect internal services via SSL using secrets
  * fix issue where Foreman deployment fails the first time seeding architecture data
  * concurrency issue with a proxy being spun up at the same time as the server and needing to register
- * Puppet server and Pulp need shared storage for puppet environments
  * run bats inside OpenShift
- * handle conditional enablement of Foreman plugins
  * remove pin of concurrent ruby in Gemfile